Ashgabat: Transportation

 On 18 October 2006, the Ashgabat Cable Car opened, connecting the city with the foothills of the Kopetdag.

 Ashgabat Monorail commenced service in 2016, becoming the first monorail in the Central Asia region.
 It is a loop 5.2 kilometers long and circulates exclusively on the territory of the Olympic Village (Olimpiýa şäherçesi).

 In January 2018, it was reported that black cars had been impounded for weeks in Ashgabat, a result of President Gurbanguly Berdimuhamedov's conviction that black cars bring bad luck.

 The Ukrainian construction firm Interbudmontazh has proposed construction of a subway (metropolitan) line, to connect the Ashgabat-Siti residential area in the northern suburbs to downtown Ashgabat.

+Air transport

+The city is served by the Ashgabat International Airport, expansion of which cost $2.3 billion and which has a design capacity of 14,000,000 passengers per year.
+Turkmenistan Airlines is headquartered at the airport.
+Among the companies that fly from there are Turkmenistan Airlines, S7 Airlines, China Southern Airlines, flyDubai and Turkish Airlines.
+The destinations mainly European, Southeast Asia and Middle East.
+Ashgabat also offers air service to and from all the major cities of the Turkmenistan.

+Citizens of all countries have the right to visa-free transit through the international transit area of Ashgabat International Airport.

+Ashgabat International Airport is connected to the city by a network of public buses.

+Autobahn

+Ashgabat is linked to Tejen, Mary, Türkmenabat and neighbouring countries by the country's 600 km autobahn network.
+A six-lane highway is equipped with an advanced traffic management system featuring continuous video surveillance to ensure effective road monitoring.
+The toll rates range from 0.35 to 0.45 Turkmen manats per kilometer, depending on the type of vehicle.

 Railway

 Ashgabat has a single central railway station.
 In May 2009 the restoration of the Ashgabat railway station was completed.
 The railway station is made in Soviet-style architecture with its long point on the building roof.

 The Trans-Caspian Railway (Türkmenbaşy–Balkanabat–Bereket–Ashgabat–Mary–Türkmenabat) runs through Ashgabat from east to west.
 Since 2006 there is also a train line from Ashgabat to the north, the Trans-Karakum Railway.

-As of July 2021, the following railway routes are scheduled from and to Ashgabat:
+As of June 2025, the following railway routes are scheduled from and to Ashgabat: